zevtyardt/proxy.rs/README.md

 - Create a new branch for your changes.
 - Implement your enhancements and commit them.
 - Push the branch to your GitHub repository.
-- Open a pull request in the original repository at [https://github.com/zevtyardt/proxy.rs](https://github.com/zevtyardt/proxy.rs), describing your changes and why they should be merged.
+- Open a pull request in this repository, describing your changes and why they should be merged.

 ## License